aoco3995/Awesome_pyTorch_Project/Test_Plan_Document.md

 Scope:
 The scope of the unit tests includes the following components:
-- [list the components that will be covered by the unit tests]
+- predict_image() function: Test that the predict_image() function returns the expected output and can handle invalid inputs
+- draw_rectangle_with_label() function: Test that the draw_rectangle_with_label() function returns the expected output
+- mask_outside_area() function: Test that the mask_outside_area() function returns the expected output
+- get_bound_area() function: Test that the get_bound_area() function returns the expected output

 Test Environment:
 The unit tests will be run on the following hardware and software setup:
-- Operating System: [e.g. Windows 10, macOS Mojave]
+- Operating System: Windows 10
-- Programming Language: [e.g. Python 3.7, Java 8]
+- Programming Language: Python 3.7

 Test Approach:
+The unit tests will be run using continuous integration.
+This means that the tests will be automatically executed whenever the code is pushed to the repository.

+The continuous integration system will be responsible for checking out the code from the repository, installing any necessary dependencies, and running the unit tests.
+If any of the tests fail, the continuous integration system will send a notification to the development team, and the team can investigate and fix the issue.

-The unit tests will be designed and implemented using a test-driven development (TDD) methodology.
+In addition to continuous integration, the unit tests will be designed and implemented using a test-driven development (TDD) methodology.
 This means that the tests will be written before the implementation code, and the implementation code will be written to make the tests pass.

 Test Cases:
-The unit tests will include the following test cases:
+The unit tests will cover the following test cases:

-[list the individual test cases, including the input values and expected output values]
+Test Case 1: predict_image() returns correct output
+- Test Steps:
+  1. Call predict_image() with a valid image and threshold
+  2. Check that the function returns the expected score and prediction
+- Expected Result:
+  - predict_image() should return a score of 0.9 and a prediction of 'pikachu'

+Test Case 2: predict_image() handles invalid inputs
+- Test Steps:
+  1. Call predict_image() with no image and a threshold
+  2. Check that the function returns the expected score and prediction
+- Expected Result:
+  - predict_image() should return a score of 0 and a prediction of 'none'

+Test Case 3: draw_rectangle_with_label() returns correct output
+- Test Steps:
+  1. Call draw_rectangle_with_label() with a valid image, label, coordinates, and color
+  2. Check that the function returns the expected result
+- Expected Result:
+  - draw_rectangle_with_label() should return a modified image with the rectangle and label drawn on it

+Test Case 4: mask_outside_area() returns correct output
+- Test Steps:
+  1. Call mask_outside_area() with a valid image and coordinates
+  2. Check that the function returns the expected result
+- Expected Result:
+  - mask_outside_area() should return a modified image with the outside area masked

+Test Case 5: get_bound_area() returns correct output
-Test Schedule:
+- Test Steps:
-The unit tests will be implemented and executed according to the following schedule:

-[list the expected start and end dates for implementing and executing the unit tests]
+  1. Call get_bound_area() with a valid image, class to look for, and threshold
+  2. Check that the function returns the expected result
+- Expected Result:
+  - get_bound_area() should return the bounding box coordinates for the specified class